Great Famine (Ireland): Death toll

 Political cartoon from the 1880s: "In forty years I have lost, through the operation of no natural law, more than Three Million of my Sons and Daughters, and they, the Young and the Strong, leaving behind the Old and Infirm to weep and to die.
 Where is this to end?"

 Another area of uncertainty lies in the descriptions of disease given by tenants as to the cause of their relatives' deaths.
 Though the 1851 census has been rightly criticised as underestimating the true extent of mortality, it does provide a framework for the medical history of the Great Famine.
 The diseases that badly affected the population fell into two categories: famine-induced diseases and diseases of nutritional deficiency.
 Of the nutritional deficiency diseases, the most commonly experienced were starvation and marasmus, as well as a condition at the time called dropsy.
 Dropsy (oedema) was a popular name given for the symptoms of several diseases, one of which, kwashiorkor, is associated with starvation.

-However, the greatest mortality was not from nutritional deficiency diseases, but from famine-induced ailments.
+The greatest mortality was not from nutritional deficiency diseases but from famine-induced ailments.
 The malnourished are very vulnerable to infections; therefore, these were more severe when they occurred.
 Measles, diphtheria, diarrhoea, tuberculosis, most respiratory infections, whooping cough, many intestinal parasites, and cholera were all strongly conditioned by nutritional status.
 Potentially lethal diseases, such as smallpox and influenza, were so virulent that their spread was independent of nutrition.
 The best example of this phenomenon was fever, which exacted the greatest death toll.
 In the popular mind, as well as medical opinion, fever and famine were closely related.
 Social dislocation—the congregation of the hungry at soup kitchens, food depots, and overcrowded workhouses—created conditions that were ideal for spreading infectious diseases such as typhus, typhoid, and relapsing fever.

 Diarrhoeal diseases were the result of poor hygiene, bad sanitation, and dietary changes.
 The concluding attack on a population incapacitated by famine was delivered by Asiatic cholera, which had visited Ireland briefly in the 1830s.
 In the following decade, it spread uncontrollably across Asia, through Europe, and into Britain, finally reaching Ireland in 1849.
 Some scholars estimate that the population of Ireland was reduced by 20–25%.